HSCorpTTNO/RMOS/README.md

 # RMOS

 RMOS is a UNIX-like Operating System written in C and Assembly.
 It is currently in its early stages of development.
-Anyone wanting to test this can clone it locally and run the kernel image in a virtualized environment such as QEMU.
+Anyone wanting to test this can clone it locally and run the kernel image in a virtualized environment such as QEMU or vmware.

+Please note legacy support is not yet here, thus running qemu will raise CPU EXCEPTION 0x01 with a message saying: ***LEGACY HARDWARE IS NOT SUPPORT YET.
+RASING ISRQ AT VECTOR 0x01***

 ### Contributors